thilak-tp/nse-tbt-feed-ai-trading/README.md

 - Statistically most of the orders are order cancellations (55%), order modifications (35%) and the least are new orders (10%) so the orders are simulated with this probability in mind
 - 50% of the trades are buy and 50% are sell trades
 - Uniform distributions are used for various simulations for both order and trade messages
+- Pump actual data from the server to get more accurate and realworld results. a).
+Get an old UDP dump file from NSE Data Analytics b).
+Repurpose available sample csv files from historical data or similar products to create a UDP dump that can be played (TODO)

 Server End Optimizations
 - CPU Isolation: Binded the mainthread to Core 2 of the CPU to a) Avoid Cache Misses b) To avoid changing on cores which leads to better performance